 - A recorder

 - Witnesses who have first-hand knowledge of the incident

 If the student fails to appear at the scheduled time, the committee may hear and determine the matter in his/her absence.

 - Chair Action

-The chair will preside at the hearing; call the hearing to order; call the roll of the Committee; ascertain the presence of the student charged; read the notice of hearing and charges; verify the receipt of written notices to the student; report any continuances requested or granted; establish the presence of any counsel/advisor of the student; notify the student and the student’s counsel/advisor of any special or extraordinary procedures that will be used during the hearing; and permit the student to make suggestions or objections to any procedures for the Student Conduct Appeals Committee to consider.
+The chair will preside at the hearing; call the hearing to order; call the roll of the Committee; ascertain the presence of the student charged; read the notice of hearing and charges; verify the receipt of written notices to the student; report any continuances requested or granted; establish the presence of any counsel/advisor of the student; notify the student and the student’s counsel/advisor of any special or extraordinary procedures that will be used during the hearing; and permit the student to make suggestions or objections to any procedures for the Student Conduct Committee to consider.

 - Opening Statements

-The Dean of Students will make opening remarks outlining the general nature of the case and testify to any facts the investigation has revealed.
+The Dean of Student Success will make opening remarks outlining the general nature of the case and testify to any facts the investigation has revealed.
 The student may make a statement to the Committee about the charge at this time or at the conclusion at the College’s presentation, at his/her election.

 - College Evidence

 College witnesses are to be called and identified or written reports or evidence introduced as appropriate.
 The Committee may question witnesses at any time.
 The student may question witnesses by submitting questions to the committee chair for consideration and may examine evidence at the conclusion of the College’s presentation.